nashville-software-school/client-side-mastery/book-5-honey-rae-repairs/chapters/LEARN_ROUTES_SETUP.md

 </details>

 ### Time to Test!
 Navigate to `localhost:3000/login` and confirm that the `Login` component renders.
 Try logging in!
 You should be navigated to `localhost:3000` and the `AllPosts` component should render.
-Open the devtools check out the Application tab.
+Open the devtools and check out the Application tab.
 Check to see that the key `learning_user` is added and the value is an object with an `id` property.

 <img src="./images/learning-user.png" width="700" />

 Right click on it to delete it.
 Refresh the page.
 You should be navigated back to `localhost:3000/login`.
 Now register a new user.
 After registering you should once again be navigated to `localhost:3000` and the `AllPosts` component should render.
-Check your JSON server that the user was added to the database and that it's properties match the rest of your users.
+Check your JSON server to confirm the user was added to the database and that it's properties match the rest of your users.

 You're all set!